mongodb/docs/source/reference/mongod.rst

 .. option:: --nounixsocket

-   Disables listening on the UNIX socket, which is enabled unless this option is specified.
+   Disables listening on the UNIX socket.
+Unless set to false, :program:`mongod` and :program:`mongos` provide a UNIX-socket.

 .. option:: --unixSocketPrefix <path>

    Specifies a path for the UNIX socket.
-Unless specified the socket is created in the ``/tmp`` path.
+Unless this option has a value, :program:`mongod` and :program:`mongos`, create a socket with the ``/tmp`` as a prefix.

 .. option:: --fork